-10 BRIT Awards Winners You've Definitely Forgotten
+10 BRIT Awards winners you will have forgotten.

 Superstars, legends, icons… The BRIT Awards is all about stars.
-But there are some winners that we’ve found a bit… unusual.
-Here are some of the weirdest BRIT Winners.
+But there are some winners that we’ve struggled to recall.

 -